sebi75/machine-learning/README.md

-# This is a repository with the different courses and weeks from coursera machine learning specialization
+# This is a repository with the different courses and weeks from coursera machine learning specialization with my own implementations